cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

 <Installing-workflows>` these will be copied over to the :term:`run directory`.

-If your workflow needs to create or install scripts or executables at runtime and you don't want Cylc to delete them on re-installation, you can create equivalent directories in the :ref:`WorkflowShareDirectories`.
+If your workflow needs to create or install scripts or executables at runtime and you don't want Cylc to delete them on re-installation, you can use equivalent directories in the :ref:`WorkflowShareDirectories`.